-C. That the letter of petitioner Alfred Arees mailed, by certified mail, on March 20, 1985 and received on March 22, 1985 (see Finding of Fact "3") contained sufficient information to identify the action being protested and to indicate the desired revision of the action.
-Since the letter was received within ninety days after the mailing of the Notice of Deficiency, such letter shall, therefore, be deemed a timely filed petition within the meaning and intent of section 689(b) of the Tax Law and the regulations promulgated thereunde

-D. That section 703(c) of the Tax Law provides that:
+- C. That the letter of petitioner Alfred Arees mailed, by certified mail, on March 20, 1985 and received on March 22, 1985 (see Finding of Fact "3") contained sufficient information to identify the action being protested and to indicate the desired revision of the action.
+Since the letter was received within ninety days after the mailing of the Notice of Deficiency, such letter shall, therefore, be deemed a timely filed petition within the meaning and intent of section 689(b) of the Tax Law and the regulations promulgated thereunder. - D. That section 703(c) of the Tax Law provides that:

-"The practice of law, medicine, dentistry or architecture, and the practice of any other profession in which capital is not a material income producing factor and in which more than eighty per centum of the unincorporated business gross income for the taxable E. That the term ''other profession'' within the meaning of section 703(c) of the Tax Law requires a showing that ''the service rendered...requires knowledge of an advanced type in a given field of science or learning gained by a prolonged course of specialized instruction and study."
+"The practice of law, medicine, dentistry or architecture, and the practice of any other profession in which capital is not a material income producing factor and in which more than eighty per centum of the unincorporated business gross income for the taxable year is derived from personal services actually rendered by the individual or the members of the partnership or other entity, shall not be deemed an unincorporated business."

+- E. That the term "other profession" within the meaning of section 703(c) of the Tax Law requires a showing that "the service rendered...requires knowledge of an advanced type in a given field of science or learning gained by a prolonged course of specialized instruction and study."
 (Matter of Koner v.
 Procaccino, 39 N.Y.2d 258, 262, citing People ex rel.
 Tower v.
 State Tax Comm., 282 N.Y.
-407, 412.)

-F. That petitioner's activities during 1978 through 1980 did not constitute the practice of a profession within the meaning and intent of section 703(c) of the Tax Law.

-G. That petitioner's activities as an international book salesman and marketing consultant constituted the carrying on of an unincorporated business pursuant to section 703(a) of the Tax Law.
-Accordingly, his income derived therefrom is subject to the unincorporated business tax pursuant to section 701(a) of the Tax Law.

-H. That 20 NYCRR 102.7(b)(10) provides that ignorance of the law will not be considered reasonable cause for the cancellation of penalties asserted to be due.
-Petitioner's unawareness of the requirement to file unincorporated business tax returns is not, therefore, reasonable cause for abatement of the penalties which were asserted herein.

-I. That the petition of Alfred Arees and Anne Arees is denied and the Notice of Deficiency dated January 9, 1985 is sustained, together with such additional penalties and interest as may be lawfully due and owing.
+407, 412.) - F. That petitioner's activities during 1978 through 1980 did not constitute the practice of a profession within the meaning and intent of section 703(c) of the Tax Law. - G. That petitioner's activities as an international book salesman and marketing consultant constituted the carrying on of an unincorporated business pursuant to section 703(a) of the Tax Law.
+Accordingly, his income derived therefrom is subject to the unincorporated business tax pursuant to section 701(a) of the Tax Law. - H. That 20 NYCRR 102.7(b)(10) provides that ignorance of the law will not be considered reasonable cause for the cancellation of penalties asserted to be due.
+Petitioner's unawareness of the requirement to file unincorporated business tax returns is not, therefore, reasonable cause for abatement of the penalties which were asserted herein. - I. That the petition of Alfred Arees and Anne Arees is denied and the Notice of Deficiency dated January 9, 1985 is sustained, together with such additional penalties and interest as may be lawfully due and owing.